• Skip to primary navigation

 • 2 ½ tbsp vegetable oil

-• ½ a white or brown onion - peeled and sliced
+• ½ a white or brown onion peeled and sliced

-• 1 yellow bell pepper - deseeded and sliced
+• 1 yellow bell pepper deseeded and sliced

-• 4 spring onions - /scallions, sliced into long, thin strips
+• 4 spring onions/scallions sliced into long, thin strips

 To serve:

-• 1 red chilli - thinly sliced
+• 1 red chilli thinly sliced

-• 1 tbsp sesame seeds - (I use a mixture of black and white sesame seeds)
+• 1 tbsp sesame seeds (I use a mixture of black and white sesame seeds)

 • Mix all of the marinade ingredients in a bowl.

-• Place the sliced beef in a second bowl and add one third of the marinade.
+• Place the sliced beef in a second bowl and add one-third of the marinade.
 Stir together and, cover and leave to marinate for 15-30 minutes.
 Cover the remaining sauce and put to one side.

 • Meanwhile, cook the noodles according to pack instructions (usually boil for 5 mins), then drain in a colander and rinse in cold water until completely cold.
 Toss together with the 1 tsp of sesame oil and leave in the colander until needed.

 • Heat 1 tbsp vegetable oil in a wok until smoking.
 Scoop out half of the beef from the bowl and fry on high for 2-3 minutes until just cooked.
-Remove from the wok and place in clean bowl, then repeat with the remaining beef.
+Remove from the wok and place in a clean bowl, then repeat with the remaining beef.

 • Add the remaining ½ tbsp oil to the wok and fry the onions for 2 minutes.